 The Farm also features a football pitch with score tracking, allowing fire teams to have a kick-around in their downtime between activities.
 Also, there are chickens, just as you’d expect to see on a farm.

 One of Saturn's moons, Titan in Destiny 2 is a vast methane ocean with no proper landmass.
 Instead, 40-meter waves crash against huge monolithic structures built by humanity in the Golden Age before the Traveler fell asleep.
 This is where Lance Reddick's Commander Zavala, the Guardians' leader, goes to lick his wounds after the Cabal attack.
-It seems he's suffering a crisis of faith after losing the Last City - in the early trailers, he's angrier and more emotional than he ever was in the original game.
+He's suffering a crisis of faith after losing the Last City, and he's angrier and more emotional than he ever was in the original game.

 Nessus is a planetoid under the control of the Vex - one of the most interesting of Destiny's hostile alien races in that they are (probably) a sentient milk-like substance that somehow built cyborg bodies for themselves.
 Nessus has been almost entirely converted into one of their giant computer worlds, but its surface retains an alien beauty: it's all lush red trees, white Vex rivers, and canyons based on real-life Brazilian plateaus.

-If Zavala's flaw is self-loathing, Nathan Fillion's Cayde-6 suffers from recklessness; we're told he went romping off to Nessus and has managed to get himself trapped here.
-It's down to you to rescue him, but there's plenty more to do; this is the planet we know most about, as Bungie chose it for their open world walkthrough.
+If Zavala's flaw is self-loathing, Nathan Fillion's Cayde-6 suffers from recklessness; he went romping off to Nessus and has managed to get himself trapped here.
+It's down to you to rescue him, but there's plenty more to do here.

-That walkthrough introduced us to world quests - large quest chains that will unlock after the main campaign, and unfold the mysteries of each of Destiny 2's planets.
+Nessus is a great area for world quests - large quest chains that unlock during the main campaign, and unfold the mysteries of each of Destiny 2's planets.
 Nessus's deals with the fate of a human colony ship that came here during the Golden Age.
 Its onboard AI, Failsafe, is its last survivor, and will exchange banter with your Ghost (a Guardian's computer buddy) during the campaign.